kmajhi/C-Pointer/README.md

-# C-Pointers
+# C-Pointer
-C programming with pointers
+C programming with pointer